-Limited to 40 attendees, the presentation offers guests approximately two hours of programming.
-The program begins in the Ford Motor Company Fund Education Center and continues on the Cyclorama platform.
+Limited to 40 attendees, the special presentation offers ticket holders approximately two hours of programming.
+The program begins in the Ford Motor Company Fund Education Center inside the Museum & Visitor Center and continues on the Cyclorama platform.

 To purchase tickets while they are still available for this popular program, call the Gettysburg Foundation’s Guest Relations team at 717-334-2436 or visit GettysburgFoundation.org.
 Tickets can also be purchased in advance at the Ticket Counter inside the Gettysburg National Military Park Museum & Visitor Center, 1195 Baltimore Pike, Gettysburg.